-I am a Licensed Massage Therapist.
+I am a Licensed Massage Therapist in the state of Maine.
 In 2017 I trained at New Hampshire Institute of Therapeutic Arts in the following modalities: Swedish Massage, Neuromuscular Therapy (European NMT), Reflexology, Sports Massage, Proprioceptive Neural Facilitation (PNF), Range of Motion (ROM), Position of Comfort (POC), Trigger Point Therapy, Lymphatic Drainage Massage, Circulatory Massage, and Hydrotherapy.
 I studied Anatomy & Physiology I & II, Pathology, Ethics & Professionalism, Public Health & Hygiene, Nutrition, Clinical Assessment and Health Service Management.
 I keep my First Aid and CPR up to date.

 Our bodies have the innate intelligence to heal themselves.
 Massage therapy can open the pathways to healing the interconnections of mind<>body<>emotions<>spirit<>social functioning and wellness.
 The body tells the brain what to do, and the brain tells the body what to do.
 Our bodies and brains must receive, accept, and understand the therapeutic work in order for it to respond, reorganize and make a lasting change in the body.
 No longer elusive, the "fountain of youth", aging well, living joyfully without pain, and even "aging backwards" can be ours with intention, understanding, and daily discipline.
 We have the ability to tap into our abundant wellness and strive each day for a body in a position of comfort and balance.
 There are many daily actions that reset us and restore our wellness, including a regular therapeutic massage.
 Therapeutic massage and regular yoga practices are easeful, peaceful and blissful paths to abundant, radiant and joyful wellness.